Anand-GitH/terraform-oci-arch-joomla/examples/joomla-single-mds-use-existing-network/README.md

-## Create Joomla multi-node + custom network injected into module
+## Create Joomla single-node + custom network injected into module
 This is an example of how to use the oci-arch-joomla module to deploy Joomla (single-node) with MDS and network cloud infrastrucutre elements injected into the module..

 ### Using this example